ogeagla/sclaav/README.md

 ```
 $ java -jar bin/Sclaav.jar \ # invokes jar
-  --in input-files-dir \     # input images directory
+  --in file:///input-files-dir \     # input images directory
-  --out output-dir \         # output directory
+  --out file:///output-dir \         # output directory
   --mode permute \                   # permute or single mode
   --rows 64 \                        # how many rows to split target
   --cols 64 \                        # how many cols to split target
   --samples 300 \                    # how many samples to use from input dir
   --filters true \                   # apply and use filtered images
-  --target photo.jpg         # if mode is single, specify the target image to use
+  --target file:///photo.jpg         # if mode is single, specify the target image to use
 ```

 ### Similarity